Not this year, deer.

 With their natural habitats shrinking, deer are becoming a way of life in many residential neighborhoods across the country.
-One of the best ways to mitigate the damage these herbivores do to herbaceous (and evergreen) plants is to select ones that are not on their preferred menu.
-Fortunately, there are plenty from which to choose, and we narrowed our list down to 18 gorgeous deer-resistant shrubs that will suit gardens across the country.
+Here is one of the best ways to mitigate the damage these herbivores do to herbaceous (and evergreen) plants.
+Select ones that are not on their preferred menu.
+Fortunately, there are plenty from which to choose.
+We narrowed our list down to 18 gorgeous deer-resistant shrubs that will suit gardens across the country.

 Below is our list of shrubs on which deer are more unlikely to dine; your experience, of course, may differ.
 It turns out that deer are much like humans when it comes to food palate — their tastes vary!
-It should always be noted that especially in winter when pickings are scarce, a hungry deer will eat even the most unlikely plants.
-We've divided these into zones for easy reference, but check out all of the plants below to see the widest number of choices.
+It should be noted that in winter when pickings are scarce, a hungry deer will eat the most unlikely plants.
+We've divided these into zones for easy reference.
+Check out all of the plants below to see the widest number of choices.
 You can also search Rutgers' handy database of plants for their deer-resistant rating.
 For even more nibble-me-not choices, please consult with a local garden center (find yours here).

-Let us know if you have any tried-and-true deer-resistant plants in your garden in the comments, or share them with us on social media @MonroviaPlants
+Let us know if you have any tried-and-true deer-resistant plants in your garden.
+Write in the comments, or share them with us on social media @MonroviaPlants

 If you need specific advice for a tricky spot, please leave a comment below.
 For even more choices, please consult with your local garden center (find one here).